-• Be sure that the gear shift and throttle controls are in the NEUTRAL position
+Be sure that the gear shift/throttle controls are in the NEUTRAL position

-• Press the start/ stop button on the control station switch panel for the appropriate engine.
+Press the start/ stop button on the ignition pad for the appropriate engine.

-REFER TO THE ENGINE MANUFACTURER'S MANUAL IN YOUR OWNER'S MANUAL PACKET FOR COMPLETE INSTRUCTIONS.
+REFER TO THE ENGINE MANUAL IN YOUR OWNER'S MANUAL PACKET FOR COMPLETE INSTRUCTIONS.